Course Outline

 - Understanding Behaviors

-- How are our behaviors shaped by previous interactions, both within and outside the bank?
+- How are behaviors shaped by past interactions, both within and outside the financial institution?

-- How are customer behaviors influenced by various interactions?
+- How do customers' behaviors evolve through various interactions?

 - Effective Communication

-- How does first impressions impact effective communication?
+- How do first impressions impact effective communication?

-- How do different modes of communication (face-to-face, audio, email, etc.) affect effective communication?
+- How do different modes of communication (face-to-face, audio, email) influence effectiveness?

 - Building and Maintaining Rapport